-This course also provides an introduction to, and overview of, practice skills, methods, and problem solving processes necessary to generalist social work practice with diverse populations.
-The course consists of lecture, and group discussion to facilitate integration of values, ethics, knowledge and skills base in work with individuals, groups, organizations and communities.
+This course also introduces an overview of, practice skills, methods, and problem-solving processes necessary to generalist social work practice with diverse populations.
+The course consists of weekly course content, intensive lecture, and group discussions to facilitate integration of values, ethics, knowledge and skills base in work with individuals, groups, organizations and communities.